Disney College Internship Program

 Spend a Semester Interning with the Disney College Program

-According to Forbes, Disney is the world’s third most reputable company.
-In addition, Fortune ranked Disney as one of the world’s most-admired entertainment companies.
+Disney was recently ranked #4 by Fortune as one world's most-admired entertainment companies.
+Additionally, Fortune named Disney the most desired employer by Americans.
 The Disney name on your resume will speak volumes about you to potential employers and is a definite advantage in your job search.

-- Six credits — BMGT 295 or SAEM 350 Internship (paid internships generally run more than 400 hours)
+- Six credits - BMGT 295 or SAEM 350 and 460 SAEM Internship I & II (paid internships generally run more than 400 hours)

 Financial Aid and Housing

-College courses at Disney are accredited by the American Council on Education.
 To begin the registration process, contact your academic advisor.
-For more information, contact Assistant Professor Teresa Gregory.
+For more information about the Disney College Program, contact SAEM Associate Professor Teresa Gregory.